What is Jail like?

-The ride down to 4th Avenue Jail is unpleasant when you can’t see out of a window and may be sitting close to some unsavory characters.
+The ride down to 4th Avenue Jail is unpleasant when you can’t see out of a window and are sitting close to some unsavory characters.
 However, you will know you have arrived when you feel the van slow and hear a garage door start to open.

 The van pulls into a garage-like structure and the officers open the back doors, asking you to watch your step as you exit the van.
 This is not easy because you are in handcuffs.
 Remember to move slowly and keep your head down to avoid bumping your head on the door as you exit the vehicle.

 Next, you line up outside the entrance.
 Males line up on one side of the door and females on the other.
 Handcuffs are removed at this point.